verrazzano/docs/content/en/docs/samples/bobs-books.md

      * From the drop-down menu, select your language and click Continue.
      * Then read and accept the license agreement.

-   **NOTE:** The Bob's Books example application deployment files are contained in the Verrazzano project located at `<VERRAZZANO_HOME>/examples/bobs-books`, where `<VERRAZZANO_HOME>` is the root of the Verrazzano project.
+   **NOTE**: The Bob's Books example application deployment files are contained in the Verrazzano project located at `<VERRAZZANO_HOME>/examples/bobs-books`, where `<VERRAZZANO_HOME>` is the root of the Verrazzano project.

 ## Overview